gamidirohan/Code-Assist-Backend/README.md

 # Code Assist Backend

-This is a Python-based backend that uses Mistral OCR to extract text from coding problem images and generates structured solutions using LLMs.
+This is a Python-based backend that uses EasyOCR to extract text from coding problem images and generates structured solutions using LLMs.
 It communicates with a front-end through POST requests over HTTP.

 ## Features

+- **Local OCR Processing**: Uses EasyOCR for reliable, local text extraction from images
-- **Advanced OCR**: Uses Mistral OCR to extract complete problem details from images
+- **Fallback OCR**: Can use Mistral OCR as a backup if needed
 - **Structured Code Generation**: Leverages Instructor and Groq API for reliable JSON-structured outputs
 - **Multiple Model Support**: Falls back to alternative models if primary generation fails
 - **Rate Limit Handling**: Implements exponential backoff for API rate limits